Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (Further info needed!
 RS HG)

 - *Column name*
-  Click the drop-down list to select the appropriate option (**Yes/No**) to include or not the column name in the export/import.
+  Click the drop-down list to select the appropriate option to include or not the column name in the export/import.
+The following options are available:
+    - **Yes**
+    - **No**

 - *Date format*
   Click the drop-down list to select the desired date and time format.